 The two-floor indoor market is conveniently located at 35 York Boulevard, in the heart of downtown, with indoor connections to both Jackson Square shopping mall and Hamilton Public Library.

 It’s open year-round on Tuesdays Thursdays and Fridays from 8 a.m. to 6 p.m. and on Saturdays from 7 a.m. to 5 p.m.
-Currently there are 60 vendors to choose from and you can find local and international foods including produce, flowers, and prepared foods.
 You can also get your parking ticket from the nearby parkade at 28 York Blvd validated at one of the stalls for free one-hour parking.

 OTHER FARMERS’ MARKETS IN TOWN

 ** Disclaimer – this post is not sponsored by any of the businesses mentioned above.
 Suggestions are of my own.
-The information and prices provided in this article is correct as of Jan 30, 2017**
+The information provided in this article is correct as of Jan 30, 2017**on and price

 |Jennifer Shin is a Hamilton based foodie who runs @tastehamont on Instagram and tastehamont.com.|